-Wetlands Loss, Land Use, and Coastal Issues
+Wetlands Loss, Land Use, Coastal Zone Management Issues

 Kean Miller’s energy and environmental teams are on the cutting-edge of land use, wetlands loss, and litigation involving coastal erosion.
 We have extensive experience tracking the history of industry activity in the marshes of South Louisiana.
 We regularly represent energy, exploration and production, and pipeline companies in connection with historical drilling activities, construction matters, coastal permitting, engineering evaluations, subsidence claims, sediment diversion issues, saltwater intrusion claims, legislative and administrative remedies, and evaluation of scientific research related to Louisiana’s coastal parishes.